 9. Allow for social sign-ups

-Using Google’s sign up button, visitors can sign up to Evernote in a matter of seconds with just one click: it’s an excellent tool to quickly generate leads and sales and improve sign up conversions.
+With just one click, it’s an excellent tool to quickly generate leads and improve sign-up conversions.

 10. Optimize and test your sign-up forms